-iPhone 14 colours: All the iPhone 14 and 14 Pro colours
+iPhone 14 colours: All the iPhone 14 and 14 Pro colours available

 Deep Purple

-There's a more mature and deeper purple option than the normal iPhone 14 version for the iPhone 14 Pro, and it looks really rich and interesting - we think it could divide opinion, but expect to see plenty of people picking this one up.
+There's a more mature and deeper purple option than the normal iPhone 14 version for the iPhone 14 Pro, and it looks really rich and interesting.

 Gold